albertoaignr/Election_Audit/README.md

 ## Results

+It all started with the data analysis, where

-In the following image it can be seen the display of the election results, divided by counties, votes and votes percentage.
+In the following image it can be seen the display of the election results in a diferent tab once we run our code, divided by counties, votes and votes percentage.
 Also, the county with most votes and the overall candidate winner.

 ![Election_Audit.png](/Resources/Election_Audit.png)

-There is a bulleted list where each election outcome is addressed
+From it we can say the data has been counted and congratulations will be given to the winner candidate, Diana DeGette.
+Though all the votes weren't from Denver county, she had a lot of support from it.

 ## Summary